 How Does This Change in PMP Exam in Jan 2016 Impact You?

-Although there have been task additions, the content is still based on the PMBOK Guide, Fifth Edition.
+Although there have been task additions, the content is still based on the PMBOK Guide, Sixth Edition.

 Thus, if you are studying PMP material